-Help Make the Cuyahoga River an Ohio Water Trail
+The Cuyahoga River is now an Ohio Water Trail

 The Cuyahoga River is a symbol of efforts to clean up America’s waterways.

 Famous for catching fire, the Cuyahoga is now sparking excitement.
 Wildlife and people are returning.
-The proposed Cuyahoga River Water Trail will take advantage of new opportunities and create the lasting legacy of the rejuvenation of the Cuyahoga River.
+In designating the Cuyahoga River Water Trail, community partners are taking advantage of new opportunities and create a lasting legacy.

 - Increase public access to and along the Cuyahoga River for all people.